Custom metrics

 custom_metric.submit_single_value(value=16, segments=segments)

-The sent value timestamp indicates the time the request was sent, the number of samples values is always 1.
+The sent value timestamp indicates the time the request was sent; the number of sample values is always 1.
 This method does not support batch submissions.

 Submit values from a dataset

-To report aggregated custom metrics values from dataset (AI catalog), use submit_values_from_catalog method, as in the following example:
+To report aggregated custom metrics values from a dataset in the Data Registry, use the submit_values_from_catalog method.

 from datarobot.models.deployment import CustomMetric